 I also think it’s confusing for the public, in general, when they hear cannabis salve and topical brands claim that their product will not cause a positive drug test.
 My position on this is that if they are so sure of that, it must be because they are selling what I call “novelties,” which contain a scant amount of cannabinoids, if any, such as THC.
 It’s the responsibility of the producers of cannabis novelty items which contain little or no cannabinoid content to disclose this fact to the consumer–rather than simply tell them that they will not fail a drug test–which may or may not be true if the product contains even scant amounts of THC that somehow make it into the bloodstream.

 Authentic cannabis lotions, salves and other spa preparations used in legal states typically contain a generous amount of cannabinoids–unless they are novelty products.
 These products are almost always an artifact of marketing rather than a usable spa preparation.
-Some topical products sold in dispensaries are there purely for their novelty appeal–and may be made from less desirable parts of the cannabis plant, or simply have no cannabinoid infusion at all.
+Some topical products sold in dispensaries are purely for their novelty appeal–and may be made from less desirable parts of the cannabis plant, or simply have no cannabinoid infusion at all.
 Over the years I’ve fielded a lot of email expressing disappointment in regards to cannabis salves and topical products purchased in dispensaries.
 I believe this is due to the large amount of novelty inventory you will find at legal cannabis dispensaries as even today topical products are more of an afterthought than a well-managed line of inventory.

 I understand the excitement — and concern — that many people have about trying cannabis salves and other spa preparations!
 The legalization of hemp and cannabis is a positive development in our culture!
 However, if drug tests are something that you have to deal with in your life at this time, you may want to avoid all cannabinoid-containing spa products and cannabis topicals, just to be on the safe side.